Tyler Austin: New York Yankees

+His second career home run came on his 25th birthday, giving the Yankees the lead in a win against the Toronto Blue Jays.
+Then two days later, on September 8, Austin led-off the bottom of the ninth inning with a walk-off home run off Erasmo Ramírez, to give the Yankees its season-high fifth consecutive victory, 5–4, over the visiting Tampa Bay Rays.
+It was the third home run for Austin in his 17th career game.
+According to the Elias Sports Bureau, Austin is the first player in the modern-era to hit a home run in his first at-bat, hit a home run on his birthday, and hit a walk-off home run within the first three home runs of his Major League career.

 Austin suffered a fracture of the navicular area of his left foot on February 17, 2017.
 He was ruled out for six weeks.
 On April 2, 2017, he was placed on the 60-day disabled list.
 He returned to Scranton/Wilkes-Barre on a rehabilitation assignment on May 26.
 The Yankees activated him from the disabled list and optioned him to Scranton/Wilkes-Barre on June 5.
 The Yankees promoted Austin to the major leagues on June 24, after designating Chris Carter for assignment.
 He batted 2-for-13 (.154) with a home run in four games before injuring his right hamstring.
 He went on the disabled list, and was activated and optioned to Scranton/Wilkes-Barre on August 11.
 On August 17, Austin was called back up after Garrett Cooper was injured.
 On August 19, Austin hit a three-run homer off Boston Red Sox ace Chris Sale which helped them win a major game in a pennant race.

 Austin made the Yankees' Opening Day roster in 2018.
 On April 11, 2018, against the Red Sox at Fenway Park, Austin was hit by a pitch from Joe Kelly in possible retaliation for spiking Brock Holt earlier in the game.
 Austin then slammed his bat into the dirt in anger and charged the mound, causing a bench-clearing brawl.
 Four players, including Austin, were ejected.
 This was Austin's first career ejection.
 The following day, Austin was suspended for five games and fined an undisclosed amount.
 Austin's suspension was reduced to four games on appeal.
 On June 14, 2018, Austin was optioned to Triple-A Scranton/Wilkes Barre.